-Former USA Gymnastics doctor pleads guilty to criminal sexual conduct
+Ex-USA Gymnastics doctor pleads guilty to criminal sexual conduct

 Story highlights

-- Dr. Larry Nassar pleads guilty to seven counts of criminal sexual conduct
+- Larry Nassar pleads guilty to seven counts of criminal sexual conduct

 - Three of those charges applied to victims under the age of 13

-(CNN)Larry Nassar, the former acclaimed USA Gymnastics team doctor accused of sexually assaulting dozens women and girls, pleaded guilty Wednesday to seven counts of first-degree criminal sexual conduct in a Michigan court.
+(CNN)Larry Nassar, the former acclaimed USA Gymnastics team doctor, pleaded guilty Wednesday to seven counts of first-degree criminal sexual conduct and admitted in a Michigan court to using his position to sexually abuse underage girls.

-Three of those charges applied to victims under 13, and three applied to victims 13 to 15 years old.
+Three of the charges applied to victims under 13, and three applied to victims 13 to 15 years old.
 Other charges were dismissed or reduced as part of a plea agreement.
-All 125 victims who reported assaults to Michigan State Police will be allowed to give victim impact statements at Nassar's sentencing, according to the plea deal.
+All 125 victims who reported assaults to Michigan State Police will be allowed to give victim impact statements at Nassar's sentencing in January, according to the plea deal.

 Nassar made a short statement apologizing and saying he was hopeful the community could move forward.